Trump pardons ex-San Francisco 49ers owner DeBartolo Jr.

 ”He’s the main reason why we won so many Super Bowls,” Rice said. ”So today is a great day for him.
 I’m glad to be here and be a part of that.
 It’s just something I will never forget.
 This man, he has done so much in the community, has done so much in NFL football.”

-DeBartolo withdrew from the project after the state gambling board demanded he hand over all documents he gave to the grand jury.
-The documents included an “unexecuted agreement” between DeBartolo and Stephen Edwards, according to a copy of a grand jury subpoena obtained by the newspapers.
+DeBartolo withdrew from the riverboat gambling project after the state gambling board demanded he hand over all documents he gave to the grand jury.
+The documents included an ”unexecuted agreement” between DeBartolo and Stephen Edwards.

 The state gambling board canceled the project after DeBartolo withdrew.